-If you want to have a look at the celestial ball of fire that is the sun, make sure you have a proper solar filter.
-Without one the sunlight can be so overpowering that you might end up damaging both your eyes and the scope.
+If you want to look at the celestial ball of fire that is the sun, make sure you have a proper solar filter.
+Without one, the sunlight can be so overpowering that you might damage your eyes and the scope.

-It’s best to look at the sun when the heat is less intense.
+Looking at the sun when the heat is less intense is best.
 So, morning and late afternoons are ideal solar watch periods.

 Observing Deep Sky Objects:

-Deep sky objects are space bodies that lie beyond the extents of our solar system.
+Deep-sky objects are space bodies that lie beyond the extent of our solar system.
 These include constellations, distant planets, nebula, and alien galaxies.

-These objects are so far away from us that the scope will only show them to us as black and white objects.
-As their surface brightness is very dim, these objects should be observed under a dark sky.
+These objects are so far from us that the scope will only show them to us as black and white objects.
+Their surface brightness is very dim, so these objects should be observed under a dark sky.

 These objects commonly have a huge angular shape.
 So, you can view them using low to midrange magnification gear.
-The 20mm eyepiece combined with the Barlow lens could deliver you some excellent results while you can resort to the 4mm glass if you need higher magnification.
+The 20mm eyepiece combined with the Barlow lens could deliver excellent results, while you can resort to the 4mm glass if you need higher magnification.